 Manish Behl often talks about the importance of “letting go.”
 It is very uncommon to easily let off strong emotions like jealousy, anger, worry, fear, etc. Manish explained this concept in the most beautiful way.
 He explained that holding strong emotions is just like carrying a big bag of emotions that does not even help us.

 Manish shares that identification with our emotions often leads to a sense of embodiment, where we become inseparable from the emotion itself.
 The phrase "let it be" encourages us to view emotions as transient, passing experiences rather than fixed elements of our identity.
-In this context, mindfulness emerges as a valuable tool.
+In this context, mindfulness emerges as a valuable tool for our emotional well being.
 It enables us to recognize our emotions, accept them without judgment, and contemplate our response to them with clarity and wisdom.

 As a practical exercise, Manish introduces a method called "POARR," which stands for Pause, Observe, Accept, Respond, and Retreat.
 This approach acts as a roadmap for detaching from strong emotions.
 It starts with the simple act of pausing, interrupting the automatic reaction.
 Through observation, we gain insight into the nature of the emotion itself.
 Acceptance follows, allowing us to acknowledge the emotion without judgment.
 With this newfound clarity and emotional distance, we can respond thoughtfully and, if necessary, retreat from the emotion's grip.

-How Does Mindfulness Impact People's Personal Lives & Overall Well Being?
+How Does Mindfulness Impact People's Personal Lives & Emotional Well Being?

 Manish explained a very straightforward perspective on the power of mindfulness.
 When one practices mindfulness, it doesn't just stay in one corner of your life—it spills over into every aspect.